 In my latest book, explore 200 years of British railway station history - from humble beginnings to grand designs - revealing their role in architecture, competition, and travel across the UK.

-Rest Less Event: 12th March 11.30am 60 mins
+Rest Less Event: 13th April11.30am 60 mins

 Professional historian Dr Richard Marks offers research, education, consultancy, talks and publications on Britain’s industrial, railway history, aviation history and military history.